NamamiShanker/namamishanker.github.io/content/posts/f2py_tests.md

         assert np.allclose(k, w + 1)
 {{< /highlight >}}

 We override the `sources` data member to provide the source file.
-The source files are compiled and subroutines are attached to module datamember when the class object is created.
+The source files are compiled and subroutines are attached to module data member when the class object is created.
 The `test_module` function calls the subroutines and tests their results.

 ### Conclusion

 The current test suite of F2PY is a bit old.
 Modern python programmers accustomed to `pytest` might find its lack of fixtures, setups and tear downs little unappealing.
 However, once you get the hang of it, its easy to understand and improve.
 It is not an exhaustive test suite, but it is improving everyday.
-A new test suite for testing the CLI program `f2py2e.py` is being developed with modern `pytest` style testing and you can have a look at it in [Rohit Goswami's fork](https://github.com/HaoZeke/numpy/blob/f2py2eTests/numpy/f2py/tests/test_f2py2e.py).
+A new test suite for testing the CLI program `f2py2e.py` is being developed with modern `pytest` style testing and you can have a look at it [here](https://github.com/HaoZeke/numpy/blob/f2py2eTests/numpy/f2py/tests/test_f2py2e.py).
 F2PY and its test suite are sure to undergo heavy refactoring in the coming times.